blinkmobile/forms-lib-old/docs/settings.md

 If both Variations (`default` and desired) define the same Setting, then the value of the Setting from the non-`default` Variation will take precedence.

+Empty String values are the exception to this rule.
+In this case, the value from the `default` Variation would take precedence.
+If you wish to "unset" the `default` value, then you should use a String that is entirely white-space, e.g.
+ `" "`.